nagyist/tao-user-guide/src/3.0/interactions/slider-interaction.md

 **Step 2:** Fill in the question field.

-This will describe the task given to the Test-taker, typically a question involving numbers or a fraction, etc.
+This will describe the task given to the Test-taker, typically a question involving numbers or a fraction, etc. Note that the A icon on the right allows you to put your text in bold or in italic for instance, and insert a picture.

 **Step 3:** Fill in the interaction properties in the Properties Panel.